-The aim of World Faith and Philosophy is to promote reflection, empathy, comprehension and interpretation of world beliefs, through mainly Christianity, but also Hinduism, Judaism, Humanism and Islam.
+The aim of World Faith and Philosophy is to promote reflection, empathy, comprehension and interpretation of world beliefs, mainly through the study of Christianity, but also Hinduism, Judaism, Humanism and Islam.
 World Faith and Philosophy aims to foster attitudes such as curiosity, open-mindedness, tolerance, wonder, appreciation, respect and self-understanding through the Hampshire ‘Living Difference IV’ syllabus.

 The aim, through World Faith and Philosophy, is to introduce children and young people to what a religious way of looking at, and existing in, the world may offer in leading one’s life, individually and collectively and to play an educational part in the lives of children and young people as they come to speak, think and act in the world.